 But in order to minimize interruptions during live conferencing, it’s more appropriate to implement a peer-to-peer network, as it provides a better real-time connection.
 The WebRTC protocol helps to transmit all multimedia communications in real time.

-Establishing secure data storage and HIPAA compliance
+Establishing secure data storage and ensuring HIPAA compliance

 To ensure data security, you should keep all passwords and sensitive user data encrypted.
 Also, use up-to-date security approaches (for example, an SHA hashing algorithm instead of the outdated MD5).